mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 How?
 Practice.
 Continue to write, beyond like or dislike, until your writing is completely flowing, just like water.
 If you see the pen, pencils, and your hands, and also your mind, your heart, your emotions, and your past life, present life, future life – all are going on, moving.
 All the *[unintelligible]* that your pen and hands move to write, very naturally.
 It's pretty hard.
 But at that time, you are called a great writer, great painter.

 That's why we have to practice.
 We have to [do] fundamental practice: as a writer, as a painter, as a poet.
-If you really want to support your life, as a poet, [or] painter, [or] musician, you have to practice.
+If you really want to support your life, as a poet, or painter, or musician, you have to practice.
 Not for a certain period of time – for long.
-From the beginning to end, you have to do [it].
+From the beginning to end, you have to do it.

 And then, at that time, you can say, "I am a guitar player, I am a musician."
 Even though you don't think so, people call you; you are a guitar player.
 And then, people don't tell you, but very naturally, people hire you.
 And people ask you to play guitar in public, very naturally, before they put a certain name on you.
 So, that's pretty good.
 Sometimes you don't know when I became a writer, or when I am a great musician – you don't know.
 But it's not necessary.
 People ask you to play the guitar, to write something.